 - a.
-This special permit authorizes the carriage of radioactive materials aboard cargo aircraft only, when the combined transport index exceeds the authorized limit of 200 per aircraft or the separation distance cannot be met.
+This special permit authorizes the carriage of radioactive materials aboard cargo aircraft only, when the combined Transport Index exceeds the authorized limit of 200 per aircraft or the separation distance cannot be met.
 This special permit provides no relief from the Hazardous Materials Regulations (HMR) other than as specifically stated herein.
 The most recent revision supersedes all previous revisions. - b.
 The safety analyses performed in development of this special permit only considered the hazards and risks associated with transportation in commerce. - c.
-No party status will be granted to this special permit. - 3.
+No party status will be granted to this Special Permit. - 3.
 REGULATORY SYSTEM AFFECTED: 49 CFR Parts 106, 107 and 171-180. - 4.
-REGULATIONS FROM WHICH EXEMPTED: 49 CFR § 172.203(a) in that the special permit number must be notated on the shipping paper, § 175.700(b)(2)(ii) in that the combined transport index of all packages is no greater than 200, and §§ 175.701(a) and 175.702(a)(2)(ii) in that the separation distance applies, except as specified herein. - 5.
-BASIS: This special permit is based on the renewal application submitted by Federal Express Corporation dba FedEx Express dated March 19, 2021 and submitted in accordance with § 107.109.
+REGULATIONS FROM WHICH EXEMPTED: 49 CFR § 172.203(a) in that each shipping paper must bear the special permit number; § 175.700(b)(2)(ii) in that the combined Transport Index of all the packages on the aircraft may not exceed

-6. HAZARDOUS MATERIALS (49 CFR § 172.101):
+- 200; and \$\$ 175.701(a) and 175.702(a)(2)(ii) in that the minimum separation distances must be maintained, except as specified herein. - 5.
+BASIS: This special permit is based on the application of Kalitta Charters, L.L.C. dated October 15, 2020 submitted in accordance with § 107.109 and additional information dated May 11, 2021. - 6.
+HAZARDOUS MATERIALS (49 CFR 172.101):

-Hazardous Materials Description Proper Shipping Name Hazard Class/ Division Identi- fication Number Packing Group All Proper Shipping Names from the Hazardous Materials Table in § 172.101, which begin with the words "Radioactive material 7 Various N/A
+Hazardous Materials Description Proper Shipping Name Hazard Class/ Division Identi- fication Number Packing Group All Proper Shipping Names from the § 172.101 Hazardous Materials Table, which begin with the words "Radioactive material" 7 Various N/A